mrchrisster/MiSTer_SAM/README.md

 - From the main MiSTer menu open the OSD (F12 or your controller's menu button).
 - Navigate to **Scripts** and select **MiSTer_SAM_on.sh**.
 - NOTE: Additional files will be downloaded automatically the first time you run `MiSTer_SAM_on.sh`.

+## Offline Installation
+If your MiSTer is not connected to the internet, click on "Code" -> "Download Zip" and download the project package.
+- Copy `MiSTer_SAM_on.sh` and `MiSTer_SAM.ini` to `/media/fat/Scripts` on your MiSTer.
+- Additionally copy the entire `MiSTer_SAM` directory to `/media/fat` on your MiSTer.

 ## Updates
 - From the main MiSTer menu open the OSD (F12 or your controller's menu button).